-11.3 MEASURES TAKEN BY MICROCREDIT REGULATORY AUTHORITY (MRA)
+11. 3 MEASURES TAKEN BY MICROFINANCE REGULATORY AGENCY (MRA)

-As like as banks and FIs, MFIs have been severely affected due to outbreak of COVID-19 pandemic.
+As like as Banks and FIs, MFIs have been severely affected due to outbreak of COVID-19 pandemic.
 In response to countrywide general holiday to contain the outbreak, microfinance activities were hampered.
 As a result, loan disbursement, loan recovery, savings and outstanding loan amount have decreased substantially.
-Although the microfinance activities were postponed, employees of the microfinance institutions (MFIs) kept working from the front in various social awareness programs and other activities like distribution of food and medicine.
-Moreover, the MFIs distributed cash assistance and other materials including masks, hand sanitizers etc. to the customers during the pandemic at their own expense.
+Although the microfinance activities were postponed, the employees of the microfinance institutions (MFIs) kept working from the front in various social awareness programs and other activities like distribution of food and medicine.
+Moreover, the MFIs distributed cash assistance and other materials including masks, hand-sanitizers etc. to the customers during the pandemic at their own expense.

-It is to be noted that, 759 MFIs licensed from Microcredit Regulatory Authority (MRA) with almost 20,000 branches nationwide and 1.6 lac employees are providing services to more than 30 million customers (of which 90 percent is woman) and disbursed BDT 1,600 billion in the FY19.
-Almost 68 percent loans went to agricultural sector and almost half the amount was disbursed to small entrepreneurs including agri-entrepreneurs.
+It is to be noted that, 759 MFIs licensed from Microcredit Regulatory Authority (MRA) with almost 20,000 branches nationwide and 1.6 lac33 employees are providing services to more than 30million customers (of which 90percent is woman) and disbursed BDT 1600.00 billion in the FY19.
+Almost 68percentloans went to agricultural sector and almost half the amount was disbursed to small entrepreneurs including agri-entrepreneurs.
 Like the medium and large sectors, country's microfinance sector was also adversely affected in the COVID-19 pandemic.
-To save the MFIs from the losses incurred due to the pandemic and to create a passage for recovery, MRA's measures and future plan are as follows:
+To save the MFIs from the losses incurred due to the pandemic and to create a passage for recovery, MRA has taken the following measures.